BlinkDL/RWKV-LM/README.md

 ## RWKV: RNN with Transformer-level LLM Performance

-RWKV is a RNN with Transformer-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
+RWKV is an RNN with Transformer-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 And it's 100% attention-free.
 You only need the hidden state at position t to compute the state at position t+1.
-You can use the "GPT" mode to quickly computer the hidden state for the "RNN" mode.
+You can use the "GPT" mode to quickly compute the hidden state for the "RNN" mode.

 So it's combining the best of RNN and transformer - **great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding** (using the final hidden state).